statamic/docs/content/collections/docs/deployment.md

 ### Jamstack

 The [Jamstack](https://jamstack.org/) architecture has become quite popular in recent years.
-Hosting options are fairly cheap, and static sites make for great performance and security.
-This can be a great option for small landing pages, blogs, and for larger sites that require extreme scalability.
+Hosting options are fairly cheap (or free), and static sites make for great performance and security.
+This can be a great option for small landing pages, blogs, and even for larger sites that don't depend heavily on dynamic or interactive server-side features.

 - [Netlify](https://www.netlify.com/)
 - [Vercel](https://vercel.com/)

-Also check out our static site generator addon, which makes exporting a static version of your Statamic site easy.
+Also check out our static site generator addon, which makes generating a static version of your Statamic site easy.

 - [Statamic SSG](https://github.com/statamic/ssg)

-Note that when hosting a static site, you lose the ability to login to the CP in production, send mail from a traditional contact form, etc. That said, you can still author your content locally or setup a separate content authoring environment for your clients.
+Note that when hosting a static site, you lose the ability to login to the Control Panel in production, send mail from a traditional contact form, etc. That said, you can still author your content locally or setup a separate content authoring environment (often called a "staging server") for your clients.
 Mail forms can also be configured to post to third party mail services.

 ### Shared Hosting

-Shared hosting providers often offer cheaper rates, but the least flexibility when it comes to managing your server stack.
-This is probably the least ideal option for Statamic, and your mileage may vary.
+Shared hosting providers often offer the cheapest rates, but the least flexibility and worst security.
+This is probably the least ideal option for Statamic, and your mileage may vary, though still very possible if its your own option.

 For more info on shared web hosts that play well with Statamic, check out our [user notes](https://github.com/statamic/hosts).